OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ### Transmissions with OpenRTB

-If the ad auction protocol is OpenRTB, integration with PAF is as described below.
+If the ad auction protocol is OpenRTB, integrating OneKey's requirements is described below.

 #### The OpenRTB Bid Request